fabien-h/acta/docs/README.md

 ## Why another state manager?

-React ecosystem already has state managers.
-[Redux](https://redux.js.org/) and [MobX](https://mobx.js.org/README.html)
+React ecosystem already has excellent state managers.
+[Redux](https://redux.js.org/) and [MobX](https://mobx.js.org/README.html) are great tools.
+But teams tend to make a mess of their codebase with overcomplicated state management patterns because they have seen it work for big applications.

-The API of the most used application state managers (Redux and MobX) are great.
-But most teams using them are making a mess of their codebase.
-In the end, what matters for maintainability (the ability to make changes in your codebase confidently) is
+Maintainability is the ability to make changes with confidence.
+If you cannot understand your dataflow instantly today and describe it in a simple sentence, it means that three months from now you will be lost in the layers of abstraction that you just created and that any modification will be a nightmare.

+If an action calls a dispatcher to push updated data in a middleware that will look into a bunch a reducers to find the one that will transform the updated data to push them into a provider that will trigger a mapping from the tranformed updated data into properties in a higher order function that wraps the parent of the current component where the data will be displayed...
+Well, congratulations, you made the life of the next guy a hell.
+And this is not a caricature, some applications have way more complicated dataflow.
+Sometimes it's required; but if I bet that it's not your case, I'll be right 99.9% of the time.

+The goal of acta is to make you forget about reducers, observers, maptoprops, providers, HOCs...
+Components are explicitely responsible for subscribing to the state or event.
+You can call for a complex data treatment inside the component.
+You can have actions that will be triggered.
+But the incoming data flow should be the most direcct possible.